El Paso (song): Cover versions

 A parody version, "El Pizza" by H.B.
-Barnum, was a radio hit in 1960.
+Barnum (under the pseudonym "Dudley") was issued in February 1960.
 It moved the action to Azusa, California, where Rosa's Cantina became a pizza place where Feleena worked as a waitress.

 Homer and Jethro also parodied the song in their "El Paso - Numero Dos".
 When the singer asks for directions to Rosa's Cantina, a cab driver tells him to "ask Marty Robbins, 'cause he's the hombre who made up the song".
 The singer encounters a woman named "Velveeta" and asks her where she had been all his life; "she answered, 'Most of it I wasn't born'".